Adrian256256/sigma-opensearch-ppl-backend/README.md

 This project provides a backend for the pySigma library that converts Sigma detection rules into PPL queries optimized for OpenSearch.
 PPL is a data processing language that enables complex and efficient queries on data indexed in OpenSearch.

+### Key Features

+- **Sigma Rule Support**: Converts standard Sigma detection rules to PPL format
+- **OpenSearch Optimized**: Generates PPL queries optimized for OpenSearch performance
+- **Comprehensive Testing**: Full test suite ensuring correct conversion
+- **Extensible Architecture**: Easy to extend with new features and operators

+## What is Sigma?

+[Sigma](https://github.com/SigmaHQ/sigma) is a generic and open signature format for SIEM systems.
+It allows security professionals to write detection rules once and convert them to various SIEM query languages.

+## What is PPL?

+Piped Processing Language (PPL) is OpenSearch's query language that uses a pipe syntax to chain commands for data processing and analysis.
+It provides a more intuitive way to query and manipulate data compared to traditional query DSL.

 ## Project Structure

 ```